Paul served in the U.S. Navy from 1967-1971. He was stationed in Illinois, California, Texas, and on bases in Taiwan, Japan, and Maryland.

 When my Mandarin course finally began, I was placed in a class with seven other enlisted Navy members.
 My class met six hours a day five days a week.
 We had a different native Chinese instructor for each hour of the day.
 Classes were conducted mostly in Chinese with an emphasis on listening and speaking.
 I thought the most challenging class was during period one when we recited in pairs short dialogs memorized the night before.

 It was college life all over again staying in a dormitory and sharing a room with an enlisted Army guy who was studying Korean.
 We dined in a big mess hall near our barracks and had facilities for washing clothes.

 On weekends, I had time to roam around Monterey and nearby Carmel Beach.
 During a few weekends, I would travel to San Francisco with classmates to watch go-go dancing on North Beach, dine in Chinese restaurants in Chinatown, go to Major League Baseball games and see college football games at Berkeley.
 While in San Francisco, I especially enjoyed riding the cable cars from Mission Street to Fisherman's Wharf.

-It was sometime during the second week in July 1968 when I finally graduated from my Chinese Mandarin course at DLI.
+During the second week in July 1968, I finally graduated from my Chinese Mandarin course at DLI.
 My ongoing assignment orders were to Security School at San Angelo, Texas, but before reporting for duty there, a language classmate and I decided to stop in El Paso, Texas, for a three-day vacation.

 Security School Training in Texas — July–October 1968